 I checked and it’s not an Albert Finney situation – that’s a different actor.
 He’s in Emmerdale now.
 I hope he’s still playing young Scrooge.

 He is introduced to Belle who is, reassuringly, confirmed as just a friend of Fozziwig and not his daughter.
 During this scene, Scrooge looks like he’s about to burst into tears.

 The Ghost of Christmas Present is one of the jolly types.
 This has a number of immediate advantages.
-It lightens up the middle of the film, gives Scrooge a more varied range of experiences and makes the “boy will die/ then let him do it” line even more effective.
-They also made him very forgetful, which is good twist on his nature as a literal embodiment of the Present.
+It lightens up the middle of the film, gives Scrooge a more varied range of experiences and makes the “boy will die/ then let him do it” line more effective in comparison.
+They also made him absent minded, which is good twist on his nature as a literal embodiment of the Present.

 A song is an extremely efficient way to show Present taking Scrooge to see people from all walks of life celebrating Christmas.
 It’s also a good song.